Brewers vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Brewers Betting Records & Stats

-- Milwaukee is 2-3 this season when entering a game as the underdog by +105 or more on the moneyline.
+- Milwaukee has a record of 3-3 in games where sportsbooks have it as underdogs of at least +105 on the moneyline.

-- The Brewers have an implied victory probability of 48.8% according to the moneyline set for this matchup.
+- Sportsbooks have implied with the moneyline set for this matchup that the Brewers have a 48.8% chance of pulling out a win.

-- So far this season, Milwaukee and its opponents have hit the over in five of its 13 games with a total.
+- Milwaukee and its opponents have hit the over in six of its 14 games with a total this season.

 - The Brewers have yet play a game with a spread this season.